 On the other end of the wire was an electromagnet that received electricity and moved an attached pencil down to a moving strip of paper to make a mark.

 The message sender could push down the key and release it fast to make a dot or press and hold a little longer to make a dash on the paper.

 An operator would tap the characters for one letter at a time to make a word and then a sentence.

-The receiver could then translate the message from Morse into English by using some sort of Morse code chart.
+The receiver could then translate the message from Morse into English by using some version of a Morse code chart.

 To communicate a message with the telegraph, somewhere in the midst of his research, Morse realized he needed to develop a way to translate its electric signals into a language.